Diversity & Inclusion

 What We Can Do Better

-We recognize that student diversity is only one facet of promoting an inclusive, supportive environment for all students, and we have taken numerous actions toward achieving this goal.
-Following recent discussions with our students, we have initiated several new efforts along these lines as well as increased the visibility of the support that we provide.
+We recognize that demographic diversity is only one facet of promoting an inclusive, supportive environment for all students, and we have taken numerous actions toward achieving this goal.
+We hold regular discussions with our students to obtain their insights and feedback and, as a result, have initiated many new efforts along these lines while also increasing the visibility of the support that we provide.

 • To help alleviate the financial burdens of applying to graduate school, we provide proactive application fee waivers to students recruited through diversity and pipeline programs, and also reimburse the costs of official transcripts and score reports for students who matriculate in the program.
 All TPCB graduate students receive guaranteed stipend support, subsidized housing that is on or near campus, health insurance, as well as an annual research allowance that can be used for moving expenses, research supplies including a computer or laptop, and attendance at scientific conferences.